See the songs.Shape the release.

 Start from a board that already knows the job.

-Browse working examples for album sequencing, single rollout planning, and messy demo catalogues before building your own.
+Browse working release boards for album sequencing, single rollout planning, and messy demo catalogues before building your own.

 Midnight Side A